ageppert/SAO_Etch_sAo_Sketch/README.md

 -------------

-# V1.1 - OLED VERSION - Small batch
+# V1.1 - OLED VERSION - Small batch to sell on Tindie after V1.0 stock is depleted

-Refinements to include:
+Refinements include:
 1) Enable full range of the analog pots via the accelerometer ADC inputs, with the option to still use analog signals on GPIO 1 and 2.
 2) Use a taller male SAO header for easier connection to the main (red) PCBA.
 3) Tweak alignment hole size/position for the alignment spheres and OLED position.